cdio/caio/doc/usage.md

 The panel above shows the Commodore 64 disk drive unit 8 active, disk drive unit 9 disabled, joystick port #1 enabled and connected to the virtual joystick, it is not swapped with joystick port #2 which is disabled.
+The keyboard is enabled and the audio volume is set to 60%.

 ### Status Bar